12.4. Edit/delete a user

 To unblock user:

-1. Open Users tab on User management section of system-level settings.
+1. Open the Users subtab in the User management section of the system-level settings.

 2. Find a user.